isomerpages/singhealth-gkps/_wpsd/World Patient Safety Day.md

 improving diagnosis for patient safety. <strong><u>Click</u></strong> to share:</p>
 </blockquote>
-<p>*Note: submitted resource will be reviewed by the IAG before it gets published
+<p>*Note: all submitted resource will be reviewed by the IAG before it gets
-on GKPS</p>
+published on GKPS.</p>
 <table style="minWidth: 75px">
 <colgroup>
 <col>